Friday, July 31, 2015

 Floppy disk images can be grabbed via Old Games Finder.

-Here are a few level codes to skip your way forward:
+Here are some level codes to skip your way deeper into the adventure:

 Forest level: DENIS<E>